Nagima Aitkhozhina: Career

-Between 1999 and 2013, Aitkhozhina was a member commission that awarded the State Prizes of the Republic of Kazakhstan in science and technology.
+Between 1999 and 2013, Aitkhozhina was a member of the commission that awarded the State Prizes of the Republic of Kazakhstan in science and technology.
 She chaired the National Coordinating Committee of the Ministry of Environmental Protection of the Republic of Kazakhstan for the development of a framework document for the Republic of Kazakhstan on the biosafety of genetically modified organisms with Global Environment Facility support from 2003 to 2005, the Doctoral Dissertation Council at the Institute in the specialty "Molecular Biology" and "Biochemistry" between 2003 and 2010 and the National Scientific Council of the Republic of Kazakhstan on the priority of "Life Sciences" from 2011 to 2014.
 Between 2012 and 2015, Aitkhozhina was a member of the Supervisory Board of the PI Center for Life Sciences at Nazarbayev University.

 Works

 Her primary areas of scientific research were biotechnology, medical genetics, molecular biology and molecular genetics.
 Aitkhozhina achieved the fundamental and applied results obtained in molecular biotechnology of biomedicine and plants, ethnogenomics on the structural-functions of the genome of higher organisms of humans and plants and the molecular mechanisms of its expression regulation.
-For the first time, the scheme of RNA bio genesis in the nuclei of eukaryotic cells was taken as a basis and experimentally proved for the first time and it became widely employed in molecular biology and resulted in the forming for the mechanism of RNA processing in higher organisms.
+For the first time, the scheme of RNA bio genesis in the nuclei of eukaryotic cells was taken as a basis and experimentally proved for the first time and it became widely employed in molecular biology and resulted in the forming of the mechanism of RNA processing in higher organisms.
 She organised the first genome laboratory and was successful in conducting research on the structural-functional organisation of the genome for bio medicine (genomics) for human hereditary and genetic indirect atherogenic diseases, molecular mechanisms of plant resistance to phytopathogens.